cathoderaydude/FB2KNowPlayingOverlay/readme.md

 ## Cons:

 * Only works with foobar2000, which is (imo) becoming moribund.
-  * For the above reason, it only works on Windows
 * Requires a fb2k plugin which may evaporate at any moment, as several others have
+	* For the above reasons, it only works on Windows
 * Fiddly setup.

 Despite these problems, I could not find any better solution.
-Local media players are virtually a dead product; the only real alternative with any uptake was VLC, and suffice to say, I could not find a way to make it work.
+Local media players are virtually a dead product; the only real alternative with any uptake is VLC, which I do not like, and the leading overlay for use with it is Tuna, which doesn't really fit my visual / layout needs and desires.
+So I built my own thing; maybe it'll also work for you.

-This, however, _does_ work, and once you set it up I think it will just keep working, even if you have to keep an old copy of foobar around forever.
-That may even be the best way to do it.

 # Installation